Welcome to Premier Miton Investors’ privacy notice.

 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.

 We do not intentionally collect any Special Categories of Personal Data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
-If you are investing in our products, attending events or applying for a vacancy, special categories of Personal Data may be processed as part of these processes.
+If you are investing in our products, attending events or applying for a vacancy, special categories of Personal Data may however be processed as part of these activities.
 Special Category Data will be processed in accordance with our Processing of Special Categories of Personal Data and Criminal Convictions Data Policy.

 If you fail to provide personal data